 Rather than be restricted to just a single device, the Screen Time feature is based on your iCloud account associated with all your devices that are running iOS 12.
 This means a number of things.
 Not only will you be able to see how you use apps across multiple devices, but also won't be able to cheat the system by using your iPad over your iPhone when you've run out of time on one device.

 It doesn't work with Apple Watch, but if you're trying to cheat the system that much, you might have bigger problems.

 You can't have multiple users on a single device

-While parental controls go a long way to delivering more granular controls, Apple still isn't offering multiple user support on a single device like you can have on macOS, Amazon Fire or Android devices.
+While parental controls go a long way to delivering more granular controls, Apple still isn't offering multiple user support on a single device like you can have on macOS, Amazon Fire or (some) Android devices.

 Screen Time only works via iCloud account usage on devices.
 If you have a family iPad, the system will record all app usage regardless of who uses it meaning the system can be easily bypassed.
 The answer still appears to be that if you want to track what your kids are doing, they'll all need their own iOS devices.